 Here’s an example of that in action from a website giving a totally positive review of Affiliate Shortcut and all of the upsells.

-Note the amount of bonuses being included if someone buys from this website…
+Note the number of bonuses being included if someone buys from this website…

-If someone’s willing to give 150+ bonuses to sell you a $30 product, it says to me that the product holds very little value.
+If someone is willing to give 150+ bonuses to sell you a $30 product, it says to me that the product holds very little value.

 For the record, Affiliate Shortcut is worth $30.
 I’m not so sure that Jamie would approve of the tactics being used by this affiliate – for the reason stated above.

 Affiliate Shortcut: My Final Verdict